apache/tooling-trusted-release/docs/plan.md

    - [DONE] Fix reported problem with adding keys
    - [DONE] Add debugging output error messages for when key addition fails
    - Allow adding keys from a KEYS file
+   - Allow +1 binding voters to have their signatures added to the release

 4. Release status dashboard
    - Add progress indicators for release phases